NTU-ALComLab/IWLS2021/README.md

     cd ../..
     ```

+3. Before running the circuit learning programs, re-format the original CIFAR-10 dataset with the provided script `data/reformat.py`.
+(You may refer to [`data/format.md`](https://github.com/Po-Chun-Chien/IWLS2021/blob/main/data/format.md) to see how the dataset is loaded and re-organized).
+    ```
+    python3 data/reformat.py
+    ```

-3. To generate the small circuit (with no more than 10,000 AIG-nodes), run the script `small.py`.
+4. To generate the small circuit (with no more than 10,000 AIG-nodes), run the script `small.py`.
 The output circuit can be found at `small/small.aig`.
     ```
     python3 small.py
     ```

-4. To generate the medium circuit (with no more than 100,000 AIG-nodes), run the script `medium.py`.
+5. To generate the medium circuit (with no more than 100,000 AIG-nodes), run the script `medium.py`.
 The output circuit can be found at `medium/medium.aig`.
     ```
     python3 medium.py
     ```

-5. To generate the large circuit (with no more than 1,000,000 AIG-nodes), run the script `large.sh`.
+6. To generate the large circuit (with no more than 1,000,000 AIG-nodes), run the script `large.sh`.
 The output circuit can be found at `large/large..aig`.
     ```
     bash large.sh
     ```

-6. If you want to train a decision-tree-based model with customized parameters instead of our fine-tuned ones, run the script `main.py` and use the flag `--help` to see the help messages.
+7. If you want to train a decision-tree-based model with customized parameters instead of our fine-tuned ones, run the script `main.py` and use the flag `--help` to see the help messages.
     ```
     python3 main.py     # execute with default arguments
     ```